Canonical correlation analysis of stochastic trends via functional approximation: Generating process, identification and -representation

 \subsection{$L^2$-representation}

-Recall, see e.g. \citet{Phi:98}, that any $n$-dimensional standard Brownian motion $B(u)$ admits the representation
+Recall, see e.g. \cite{LoII:78} section 37.5B, that the $p$-dimensional Brownian motion $W(u)$ admits the representation

-where $\{\phi_k(u)\}_{k=1}^\infty$, $\int_0^1\phi_j(u)\phi_k(u)\rd u=1_{j=k}$, is an orthonormal basis of $L^2[0,1]$ and $\simeq$ indicates that the series in \eqref{eq_B_L2} is a.s. convergent in the $L^2$ sense to the l.h.s..
+where $\{\phi_k(u)\}_{k=1}^\infty$, $\int_0^1\phi_j(u)\phi_k(u)\rd u=1_{j=k}$, is an orthonormal basis of $L^2[0,1]$ and $\simeq$ indicates that the series in \eqref{eq_d_L2} is a.s. convergent in the $L^2$ sense to the l.h.s..

-In the special case where $(\nu_k^2,\phi_k(u))$, $k=1,2,\dots$, is an eigenvalue-eigenvector pair of the covariance kernel of the standard Brownian motion, i.e. $\nu_k^2\phi_k(u)=\int_0^1\min(u,v)\phi_k(v)\rd v$, \eqref{eq_B_L2} is the {\KL} (KL) representation of $B(u)$, for which one has
+In the special case where $(\nu_k^2,\phi_k(u))$, $k=1,2,\dots$, is an eigenvalue-eigenvector pair of the covariance kernel of the standard Brownian motion, i.e. $\nu_k^2\phi_k(u)=\int_0^1\min(u,v)\phi_k(v)\rd v$, \eqref{eq_d_L2} is the {\KL} (KL) representation of $W(u)$, for which one has

-In this case the series in \eqref{eq_B_L2} is a.s. uniformly convergent in $u$ and $\simeq$ is replaced by $=$.
-In the following a basis $\{\phi_k(u)\}_{k=1}^\infty$ is indicated as the {\KLB} when $\phi_k(u)$ is chosen as in \eqref{eq_KLB}.
+In this case the series in \eqref{eq_d_L2} is a.s. uniformly convergent in $u$ and $\simeq$ is replaced by $=$.
+In the following, a basis $\{\phi_k(u)\}_{k=1}^\infty$ is indicated as the {\KLB} when $\phi_k(u)$ is chosen as in \eqref{eq_KLB}.
+Expansion \eqref{eq_d_L2} underlies the large-$K$ asymptotic theory in this paper; see Appendix \ref{sec_app_lemmas} for details and references.